Imagining America: Artists and Scholars in Public Life

-Publicly engaged artists, designers, scholars, and other community members working with institutions of higher education to enrich civic life for all.
+Vision: Publicly engaged artists, designers, scholars, and community activists working toward the democratic transformation of higher education and civic life.

-Imagining America advances knowledge and creativity through publicly engaged scholarship that draws on humanities, arts, and design.
-We catalyze change in campus practices, structures, and policies that enables publicly engaged artists and scholars to thrive and contribute to community action and revitalization.
+Mission: Imagining America creates democratic spaces to foster and advance publicly engaged scholarship that draws on arts, humanities, and design.
+We catalyze change in campus practices, structures, and policies that enables artists and scholars to thrive and contribute to community action and revitalization.

-- Creativity and innovation in developing and mobilizing knowledge with communities
+- Creativity and innovation in developing and mobilizing theory and knowledge with communities

 - Reciprocity in campus-community partnerships, research and creative activity, teaching and learning, and assessment